desctable/desctable/README.md

     ## gear 32        NA        NA   4.000   1.00000
     ## carb 32        NA        NA   2.000   2.00000

-As you can see with these two examples, `desctable` describes every variable, with individual levels for factors, picks statistical functions depending on the type and distribution of the variables in the data, and applies those statistical functions on the relevant variables.
+As you can see with these two examples, `desctable` describes every variable, with individual levels for factors.
+It picks statistical functions depending on the type and distribution of the variables in the data, and applies those statistical functions only on the relevant variables.

 Output
 ------

 The resulting object produced by `desctable` is in fact a list of data.frames, with a "desctable" class.
-Methods for reduction to a simple dataframe (`as.data.frame`, automatically used for printing), conversion to markdown (`pander`), or interactive html output with DT (`datatable`) (not shown here) are provided:
+Methods for reduction to a simple dataframe (`as.data.frame`, automatically used for printing), conversion to markdown (`pander`), and interactive html output with **DT** (`datatable`) are provided (DT not shown here on github):

 ``` r
 iris %>%